dgraph-io/dgraph/wiki/content/graphql/directives/index.md

 ### @generate

-`@generate` directive is used to specify the GraphQL APIs which are generated for a type.
+The `@generate` directive is used to specify which GraphQL APIs are generated for a type.

 Reference: [Generate Directive](/graphql/schema/generate)